Tenodera angustipennis: Etymology

-This species has two common names narrow-winged mantis and Japanese mantis in English.
-This insect is known as チョウセンカマキリ (translates to "Korean mantis") in the Japanese language and 참사마귀, (an alternative name which translates to "true mantis") as well as just plain 사마귀 (a formal name) in the Korean language (사마귀 can mean the whole order of Mantodea or this specific species of praying mantis).
+This species has two common names, narrow-winged mantis and Japanese mantis, in English.
+This insect is known as チョウセンカマキリ (translates to "Korean mantis") in the Japanese language and 참사마귀, (an alternative name which translates to "true mantis"), as well as just plain 사마귀 (a formal name) in the Korean language (사마귀 can mean the whole order of Mantodea or this specific species of praying mantis).

-"Tenodera" is from Greek meaning "slender neck" and "angustipennis" is from Latin meaning "narrow wing".
+The generic name Tenodera is from Greek meaning "slender neck", and the specific name angustipennis is from Latin meaning "narrow wing".

 Description

 Adults and nymphs

-Size: Males 65~80 mm, females 68~85 mm in length.
-Tenodera angustipennis are often brown or green.
-Tenodera angustipennis proportionately have a more elongate pronotum and shorter, narrower tegmina and wings than Tenodera sinensis.
-T. angustipennis have a brown, patterned streak on each of their transparent hind wings, while T. sinensis have hind wings that are completely patterned and brown.
+Size: Males are 65~80 mm, and females are 68~85 mm in length.
+T. angustipennis is often brown or green and has a more elongated pronotum and shorter, narrower tegmina and wings than Tenodera sinensis.
+T. angustipennis has a brown, patterned streak on each of its transparent hind wings, while T. sinensis has hind wings that are completely patterned and brown.

 The Chinese mantis is thicker or more stocky than the narrow-winged mantis.
-It can be easy for a person to tell apart between the adults of these two species, Tenodera angustipennis and Tenodera sinensis, when the two species are placed side by side.
+Distinguishing between the adults of these two species, T. angustipennis and T. sinensis, is easier when the two species are placed side by side.

 Ootheca

-The oothecae of Tenodera angustipennis are elongate, about 40 to 60 millimeters long and about 14 millimeters in diameter and are sometimes mistaken to be Stagmomantis carolina oothecae.
-T. angustipennis oothecae probably hatch around 1 to 2 weeks later than T. sinensis do.
+The oothecae of Tenodera angustipennis are elongated, about 40 to 60 mm long and about 14 mm in diameter and are sometimes mistaken to be Stagmomantis carolina oothecae.
+T. angustipennis oothecae probably hatch around 1 to 2 weeks later than T. sinensis.

 Range

-This species occurs in China, Hawaii, India, Java, Korean Peninsula, Ulleung-do, Jejudo, Taiwan, Vietnam, Honshu, Shikoku, Kyushu, Tsushima Island, Okinawa Island.
+This species occurs in China, Hawaii, India, Java, Korean Peninsula, Ulleung-do, Jejudo, Taiwan, Vietnam, Honshu, Shikoku, Kyushu, Tsushima Island, and Okinawa Island.

-Non-native range in the United States:

-Delaware, Maryland,New York, North Carolina, New Jersey, Ohio, Pennsylvania,Virginia.
+Its non-native range in the United States include: Delaware, Maryland,New York, North Carolina, New Jersey, Ohio, Pennsylvania, and Virginia.

 Habitat

-The oothecae are often laid on twigs of shrubs, stems of tall herbs, but in field margins they seem to prefer to lay their oothecae on tree trunks and fence posts.
+The oothecae are often laid on twigs of shrubs or stems of tall herbs, but in field margins, tree trunks and fence posts seemingly are preferred.
 In some areas T. angustipennis is just as common as T. sinensis.